IBM/zopeneditor-sample/README.md

 6. Problems: Displays errors of files.
 You can open the Problems view via View menu or by clicking the error and warning icons in the editor status bar at the bottom.

 7. Terminal: Provides a command line interface that you can use to type any shell command, including advanced Git commands and Zowe Command Line operations to interact with z/OS.
-You can open the terminal through the Terminal menu or ``Ctrl+` ``.
+You can open the terminal through the Terminal menu or ``Ctrl+` `` (Windows and Mac).

 8. Edit and Selection: Provides essential operations for editing.